Non-Hodgkin Lymphoma: Information on Causes, Diagnosis & Treatments

 - Immune System Suppressing Medications – Patients of undergone organ transplant are highly susceptible to developing non-Hodgkin lymphoma because the immunosuppressive therapy is designed to diminish the body's capacity for fighting off illnesses.

 - Chemical Exposure – Being exposed to certain chemicals, including weed killers and insecticides can increase the risk of developing non-Hodgkin lymphoma.
+This includes exposure to Round-up weed killer.
+Here is information on Round-up lawsuits.

 - Some Bacterial and Virus Infections – Many cases of non-lymphoma are the result of the patient suffering an infection involving certain bacteria and viruses including Epstein-Barr virus and HIV.
 Bacteria-related non-Hodgkin lymphoma cases include H. pylori bacteria that can cause stomach ulcers.